amkhrjee/resources/books.md

-### Project Hail Mary

-Read this if you like more science in your fiction.
-Extremely enjoyable.

-### 1984
+The books are listed in no particular order, or rather, in the order I remembered them while writing this.
+I read all sort of books and this hopefully this list reflects just that.
+If you're on Goodreads, you can checkout my [profile](https://www.goodreads.com/amkhrjee).

+- **Project Hail Mary** by Andy Weir.
+One of my favorite science fictions of all time.
+They're even making a movie out of it!
+Throughouly enjoyable and has lots of cool science.
+A total page turner.

+- **1984** by George Orwell.
 A classic.
 Only recently got the time to read it.
 Thought provoking.
 The author was born in Bihar btw.

-### Design as Art
+- **Design as Art** by Bruno Murari.
 Has some nice illustrations.
 Talks about why design should be both functional and beautiful.
 Oddball book I picked up because I thought I was good at sketching.
 I am not.

-### Infinite Powers

-Written by Steven Strogatz.
+- **Infinite Powers** by Steven Strogatz.
 Talks about the history of Calculus.
 Lots of fun maths history trivia.

-### Revolutionaries
+Has an image of Newton's notebook where he discovers integrals for the first time!

-Written by Sanjeev Sanyal.
+- **Revolutionaries** by Sanjeev Sanyal.
 Talks about the rebel movements & revolutionaries of pre-independent India.
 I'm a history nerd so I really liked this one.

-### The Incredible History of India's Geography
+- **The Incredible History of India's Geography** by Sanjeeev Sanyal.

-Another one by Sanjeev Sanyal.
 Enjoyed this one thorughly.
 Good gift material for kids too.

-### Let's Talk Money

-By Monika Halan.
+- **Let's Talk Money** by Monika Halan.
 Personal finance stuff.
 Very well written.

-### Cosmos
+Covers a lot of ground.

+- **Cosmos** by Carl Sagan.
 Magnum opus of Carl Sagan.
 Inspiring & revealing.
 A must read.

 ## Books I own but haven't read yet